ESNODE/ESNODE-Core/README.md

 ESNODE-Core is a GPU-aware host metrics exporter for Linux nodes.
 It exposes CPU, memory, disk, network, and GPU telemetry at `/metrics` in Prometheus text format so observability stacks can scrape a single endpoint per node.
 Agents can run standalone or attach to an ESNODE-Pulse control plane while keeping Prometheus/OTLP outputs unchanged.

+### GPU/MIG visibility and build requirements
+- GPU metrics require the `gpu` feature (enabled by default).
+MIG metrics additionally require building with the `gpu-nvml-ffi` feature and enabling `enable_gpu_mig` in config; otherwise MIG metrics will remain zero.
+- `gpu_visible_devices` (or `NVIDIA_VISIBLE_DEVICES`) filters which GPUs are scraped; empty/`all` scrapes all.
+- `mig_config_devices` (or `NVIDIA_MIG_CONFIG_DEVICES`) further filters which GPUs are considered for MIG scraping when `enable_gpu_mig` is true.
+- `k8s_mode` emits a small set of legacy-compatible GPU metrics with a single `gpu` label (suffix `_compat`) using Kubernetes/CDI resource-style names (`nvidia.com/gpu`, `nvidia.com/gpu-<mig-profile>-mig`) alongside the UUID+index labeled metrics to reduce dashboard breakage.
+- MIG compatibility labels are only emitted when `k8s_mode` is enabled; MIG info/metrics still require `gpu-nvml-ffi` + `enable_gpu_mig`.
+- `enable_gpu_events` starts an NVML event loop for XID/ECC/power/clock events (best-effort).
+The loop is non-blocking with a short poll and may miss very bursty streams; counters are monotonic but not guaranteed exact.
+- `gpu-nvml-ffi-ext` is an optional feature gate for extra NVML FFI (PCIe field counters, etc.).
+These are best-effort and unverified without suitable hardware; placeholders remain zero when unsupported.
+- NVSwitch/copy-engine clocks/power-cap reason codes are exposed as gauges but rely on NVML support; many remain zero on hardware/driver versions that do not surface them.

 ## Features (v0.1 scope)
 - Single binary with zero-config defaults (`0.0.0.0:9100`, 5s interval).
 - Collectors: CPU, memory, disk, network, GPU (NVML-based; gracefully disabled if unavailable).
 - Power-aware: optional power collector reads RAPL/hwmon/BMC paths for CPU/package/node power; GPU power via NVML.
 - Self-observability: scrape duration + error counters per collector.
 - Health endpoint at `/healthz`.
-- JSON status endpoint at `/status` (`/v1/status` alias) with node load, power, temps, GPU snapshot, last scrape/errors; SSE stream at `/events` for near-real-time loops.
+- JSON status endpoint at `/status` (`/v1/status` alias) with node load, power, temps, GPU snapshot (identity/health/MIG tree), last scrape/errors; SSE stream at `/events` for near-real-time loops.

 ## Power- & Model-awareness (roadmap)
 - Power: keep `esnode_gpu_power_watts` and add optional `esnode_cpu_package_power_watts`, `esnode_node_power_watts`, and PDU/BMC readings where available (RAPL/hwmon/IPMI).